 Although these are our top four coffee tour choices for Costa Rica, there are several other tours available throughout the country.
 For example, La Fortuna is also an excellent place to take a coffee tour.

-Our Tips for Visiting a Coffee Plantation
+Our Tips for Visiting a Coffee Farm

 -Spending a night or two at the beginning or end of your trip near the San Jose Airport is a great way to arrange a coffee tour.
 Britt, Doka, and Hacienda Alsakia are all located within one hour of the airport.